 The CIF-SS Baseball Advisory Committee proposes that we change the formula that allows for a maximum number of allowable contests (20) per current Blue Book rules to a set number of 30 total contests.
 Currently the rules allow for a maximum of three tournaments with a maximum of five games each that only count as six games against your twenty game schedules.
 Furthermore, schools can also play two doubleheaders that count as two games against your twenty game schedules.
 Each league game counts as one game against your twenty game schedules.
+Each league game counts as one game against your twenty game schedules.
+Each league game counts as one game against your twenty game schedules.
 This formula allows for a widespread discrepancy in games that teams from different leagues can play.
 For Example if Team A from a 6 team league that has 3 rounds of league play, using the formula they will maximize their allowable games at 26.
 However, if Team B is in a 6 team league and has 2 rounds of league play; using the formula they can maximize their allowable games at 31.
 The Baseball Advisory Committee believes this creates a competitive advantage for some and disadvantage for others.
-Therefore, the Baseball Advisory Committee believes that for competitive equity the number of allowable games be changed to a maximum of 30.
+Therefore, the Baseball Advisory Committee believes this disadvantage for others.
+Therefore, the Baseball Advisory Committee believes that for games be eliminated and that each game count as one game; regardless of it being part of a tournament or doubleheader.
+Consequently the Baseball Advisory Committee believes that for competitive equity the number of allowable games be changed to a maximum of 30.